Structure Atomic Skills for Claude Code's Multi-Project Mode

 Advanced Patterns: Cross-Project Dependencies and Validation Suites

-Pattern: The Gatekeeper Skill Create a skill whose sole purpose is to verify a dependency from another project is live.Skill: FRONT-02-S01 (Gateway Skill)
+Pattern: The Gatekeeper Skill This skill verifies a dependency from another project is live before proceeding.Skill: FRONT-02-S01 (Gateway)

-Task: Verify the new GET /api/widgets endpoint from Project BACK-02 is operational before proceeding.
+Task: Verify the new GET /api/widgets endpoint from Project BACK-02 is operational.

 Pass Criteria:

-Task: Run the integrated validation suite for the User Profile update flow (involving FRONT-03 and BACK-03).
+Task: Run the integrated test for the User Profile update flow (FRONT-03 + BACK-03).

 Pass Criteria: